HUNTER: Tony Niess

 Prior to the trip I had purchased a new rifle as soon as the make/model became available that I had been waiting for.

-Immediately when I got the rifle I started setting it up and getting things ready.
+Immediately when I got the rifle I started setting it up and getting things ready for my Washington bear hunt.
 Long story short I fought a lot of issues along the way with the rifle, and still could never get it up to my expectations prior to the hunt.
 I sent the rifle in and resorted back to my .308.
 Although it doesn’t shoot the weight nor speed of the 300 I was hoping to take, accuracy kills.
 Something must be said for taking a rifle that you have full confidence in.

 In talking with Carl before the trip he recommended hitting up a local hotel, I told him that wasn’t really our style and would rather just tent it.